Klank93/otMapGenPublic/README.md

 - ```<mode>``` in cli run mode it's constant "```tableMode```" always
 - ```<optional_save_param>``` optional param, determining do we want to save map after the generation process or not.
 If yes, value is "```save```".
 Expected in CLI mode.
-#### Full examples:
+#### Examples:
 - ```Lua main.lua test40,save cli```
 - ```Lua main.lua test40,tableMode,save cli```
 - ```Luajit main.lua test40,save cli``` (if LuaJIT being used)
 - ```Luajit main.lua test40,tableMode,save cli``` (if LuaJIT being used)

-#### Note: luajit usage decreases whole execution time up to 2-3 times or even more.
-For more check: https://luajit.org/install.html
+#### Note: Using LuaJIT can decrease execution time by 2-3 times or more.
+Check: https://luajit.org/install.html

 ### - TFS, talkaction (on running server):
 Place below line into your talkactions.xml (the )
 ```<talkaction words="/genMap" separator=" " script="otMapGen/main.lua"/>```

-for this setting your downloaded generator should be placed:
+For this setting, your downloaded generator should be placed in the following location:

 ![guide02](images/guide02.png)

-Depending on your own usage/implementaion, for talkaction it would be for example like this:\
+Depending on your usage/implementation, for talkaction it would be for example like this:\
 ```/genMap <params_list_separated_by_comma>```\
 where ```<params_list_separated_by_comma>``` look like:\
 ```<generation_script_filename>,<mode>,<optional_save_param>```